Acosix/alfresco-keycloak/docs/Reference-Repository-Subsystem.md

 ### Technical - Filtering

 The following technical synchronisation configuration properties are supported by the subsystem to control the filtering of users / groups.
-All properties in the table use the key pattern `keycloak.synchronization.&lt;filterCategory&gt;.&lt;filterType&gt;.property.&lt;property&gt;`.
+All properties in the table use the key pattern `keycloak.synchronization.<filterCategory>.<filterType>.property.<property>`.

 | Category | Type | Property | Default Value | Description |
 | --- | --- | --- | ---: | --- |